1I/ʻOumuamua: Radio measurements

 In December 2017, astronomer Avi Loeb of Harvard University, an adviser to the Breakthrough Listen Project, cited ʻOumuamua's unusually elongated shape as one reason the Green Bank Telescope in West Virginia would listen for radio emissions from it to see if there were any unexpected signs that it might be of artificial origin, although earlier limited observations by other radio telescopes such as the SETI Institute's Allen Telescope Array had produced no such results.
 On 13 December 2017, the Green Bank Telescope observed the object for six hours across four bands of radio frequency.
 No radio signals from ʻOumuamua were detected in this very limited scanning range, but more observations were planned.

 Discussion

 Nitrogen ice theory

 Outgassing of nitrogen ice (N_{2}) could explain why no outgassing was detected.
-Nitrogen ice the size of 'Oumuamua could survive for 500 million years in the interstellar medium and would reflect two-thirds of the Sun's light.
+Nitrogen ice the size of ʻOumuamua could survive for 500 million years in the interstellar medium and would reflect two-thirds of the Sun's light.
 This explanation has been further supported in March 2021 when scientists presented a theory based on nitrogen ice, and further concluded that ʻOumuamua may be a piece of an exoplanet similar to the dwarf planet Pluto, an exo-Pluto as noted, from beyond the Solar System.
 This theory has been criticized by Loeb.
-In November 2021, theoretical studies by Siraj and Loeb hypothesized that 'Oumuamua was not a nitrogen iceberg.
+In November 2021, theoretical studies by Siraj and Loeb hypothesized that ʻOumuamua was not a nitrogen iceberg.